-We generate revenue from the one-time sale of MRI compatible medical devices and accessories, extended warranty agreements, product maintenance and the sale of disposable products used with our devices.
+We generate revenue from the sale of MRI compatible medical devices and accessories, extended warranty agreements, services related to maintaining our products and the sale of disposable products used with our devices.
 The principal customers for our MRI compatible products include hospitals and acute care facilities, both in the U.S. and internationally.
 In the U.S. we sell our products through our direct sales force and outside of the U.S. we sell our products through third-party distributors who resell our products to end users.